freeCodeCamp/freeCodeCamp/guide/english/java/exception-handling/index.md

 ## Error vs Exception

-Error: An Error indicates serious problem that a reasonable application should not try to catch.
+Error - An Error indicates serious problem that a reasonable application should not try to catch.
-Exception: Exception indicates conditions that a reasonable application might try to catch.
+Exception - Exception indicates conditions that a reasonable application might try to catch.

 ## Exception Hierarchy